Ghulam Faruque Khan: Career

-Faruque began his career with the Bengal–Nagpur Railway in 1921, eventually serving as General Manager of the East Indian Railways (1946–1948).
+Faruque began his career with the Bengal–Nagpur Railway in 1921, eventually serving as General Manager of the East Indian Railway Company (1946–1948).

-After the partition of India, he served as chairman of the Pakistan Jute Board and Cotton Board (1949–1952), chairman of the Pakistan Industrial Development Corporation (1952–1958), and chairman of the Pakistan Ordnance Factory.
+After the partition of India, he served as chairman of the Pakistan Jute and Cotton Board (1949–1952), chairman of the Pakistan Industrial Development Corporation (1952–1958), and chairman of the Pakistan Ordnance Factory.
 Faruque was involved in the establishment of the Water and Power Development Authority (WAPDA) and became the chairman of East Pakistan WAPDA in 1958.
-He contributed to the negotiation of the Indus Water Treaty.
+He contributed to the negotiations of the Indus Water Treaty between India and Pakistan in 1960.

-Faruque was appointed Governor of East Pakistan in 1962, taking office on 11 May.
+Faruque was appointed Governor of East Pakistan in 1962.
 Later that year, he resigned due to political unrest on 28 October 1962.
-He also held several other governmental roles, including Federal Minister for Commerce, Defence Advisor (1965–1967), chairman of the Investment Corporation of Pakistan, Secretary of the Ministry of Industry, and Minister for Finance, Planning and Development of the NWFP Province.
+He also held several other governmental roles, including Federal Minister for Commerce, Defence Advisor (1965–1967), chairman of the Investment Corporation of Pakistan, Secretary of the Ministry of Industry, and Minister for Finance, Planning and Development of the North West Frontier Province.

 He was undefeated in every election in which he was a candidate over his entire political career.
-He defeated Arbab Noor Muhammad Khan in his home town, Peshawar NW.2, in 1970.
+He defeated Arbab Noor Muhammad Khan in his hometown, Peshawar NW.2, in 1970.
 He was reelected from NW.2 in 1972.

+Death

-He died on 29 April 1992.
+Ghulam Faruque Khan died on 29 April 1992.

 Ghulam Faruque Group

 In 1947, Faruque founded the Ghulam Faruque Group.
+It consists of the following companies: